Autodesk/synthesis/fission/README.md

 ```

 For the asset pack that will be available in production, download the asset pack [here](https://synthesis.autodesk.com/Downloadables/assetpack.zip) and unzip it.
-Make sure that the Downloadables directory is placed inside of the public directory like so:
+Make sure that the `Downloadables` directory is placed inside the public directory like so:

 ```
 /fission/public/Downloadables/